My Approach to Helping

 Important Factors for Choosing a Therapist

-1) Consider your goals for attending therapy (Remember, I focus on the here and now unless something from the past is impacting the present.
-If your current areas of concern are exploring past problems and the root cause, I will not be the best fit for you.)
+1) Consider your goals for attending therapy Remember, I focus on the here and now unless something from the past is impacting the present.
+If your current areas of concern are exploring past problems and the root cause, I am not the best fit for you.

 2) Type of therapist - age range, qualities or characteristics (e.g. good listener, culturally competent, not uncomfortable with confrontation or challenge, transparency, nurturer, direct, straight-forward, someone who uses mindfulness techniques, etc.)